tsipkens/mat-tfer-pma/README.md

-# MATLAB tools for PMA transfer function evaluation (mat-tfer-pma)
+# Matlab tools for PMA transfer function evaluation (mat-tfer-pma)

 [![DOI](https://zenodo.org/badge/191454449.svg)](https://zenodo.org/badge/latestdoi/191454449)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![Version](https://img.shields.io/badge/Version-2.0.1-blue.svg)]()

-The attached MATLAB functions evaluate the transfer function of particle mass analyzers (PMAs), including the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
+The attached Matlab functions evaluate the transfer function of particle mass analyzers (PMAs), including the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
 This is primarily done using a novel set of expressions derived from particle tracking methods, information for which is given in an associated paper [(Sipkens, Olfert, and Rogak, 2020a)][ast20].
 A function is also included to perform finite difference simulations of the particle number throughout the classifier and evaluate the resultant numerical transfer function.
 Further information on the different methods in this program is given as header information in each file, such that only a brief overview is provided here.

 This program contains two main components:

 1. The upper directory contains the relevant functions for evaluating the transfer function of a PMA.
 A good demonstration of how these functions can be imported into other projects is [mat-2d-aerosol-inversion](https://github.com/tsipkens/mat-2d-aerosol-inversion), where it is used to speed or improve the accuracy of PMA data inversion.

-2. The `scripts/`  folder contains a series of `main*` scripts in, which are used to call and analyze the transfer function under different conditions.
+2. The `test/`  folder contains a series of `main*` scripts in, which are used to call and analyze the transfer function under different conditions.
 Of particular note is the `main` script that evaluates the full range of available methods and produces figures similar to those in the associate paper [(Sipkens, Olfert, and Rogak, 2020a)][ast20] and poster [(Sipkens, Olfert and Rogak, 2019b)][eac19].

 These two components are each discussed in more detail below.